geekyowls/startly/CONTRIBUTING.md

 - Mentioned in release notes for significant contributions
 - Invited to join the maintainers team for consistent contributors

-Thank you for contributing to the Dynamic Boilerplate Generator! 🚀
+Thank you for contributing to Startly! 🚀